Could you share any statistics or metrics from this engagement?

-In hindsight, are there areas in which they could improve or are there things that you might do differently as the client?
+In hindsight, are there areas in which they could improve, or things you might do differently?

 What advice, if any, would you give a future client of theirs?

 I think you should know what you want, have a clear brief, be as detailed as possible, and make sure that you're managing the project directly.
 That way, you're delivering on time so that you're not the bottleneck for them.
 Managing the project also gives you the power to push them if things are falling behind.
 I think in general on these projects, the better everyone in the chain is at project management, the more successful the project is going to be overall.